This post was part of a series talking about How to create a good architecture for SQL Databases

 |How to versioning SQL databases architecture using GitHub and Visual Studio|

 |How to debug SQL Databases|

 |How to migrate SQL databases to a new version|

-There Is a very recurrent problem in corporations and older T.I professionals that the business logic needs to be in the database, although this discussion is still debated in some places and some people say that there are Benefits that must be considered.
+There's a very recurrent problem in corporations and older T.I professionals that the business logic needs to be in the database, although this discussion is still debated and some people say that there are Benefits that must be considered.

-- code Versioning was almost nonexistent, unless you have some commented code from a previous version
+- Code versioning was almost nonexistent unless you have some commented code from a previous version

-- Programming asynchronous, libraries and packages that could help us become unviable technologies in the project, because we can not simply install these packages in the bank *Advantages of Object orientation, Solid, DDD, Microservices and Cloud Computing become expendable since we cannot work with classes, so SQL code duplications in queries are very common
+- Programming asynchronous, libraries and packages that could help us become unviable technologies in the project because we can not simply install these packages in the bank *Advantages of Object orientation, Solid, DDD, Microservices and Cloud Computing become expendable since we cannot work with classes, so SQL code duplications in queries are very common

-The fact is that we can rarely escape this model, there are so many people conditioned with this approach, we have difficulty understanding how to solve these problems within the corporation, because we often need to change the mindset of the biggest Tiers gives the area of T.I to in fact have a significant change.
+The fact is that we can rarely escape this model, there are so many people conditioned with this approach, we have difficulty understanding how to solve these problems, because we often need to change the mindset of the biggest tiers gives the area of T.I to in fact have a significant change.

-The main problem I see in software that has this problem is how to create a versioning framework for Procedures and Jobs created in your bank.
-A Simple strategy that I prefer to use is to use a more suitable software to work with programming in Fact, as I work with C#, we will use the Microsoft environment as an example.
-You will need the following items
+The main problem that I see was how to create a versioning framework for Procedures and Jobs created.
+A Simple strategy that I used was to find more suitable software to work with programming in Fact, as I work with C#, we will use the Microsoft environment as an example.

-- a Visual Studio (I'm using the 2017 community)
+- Visual Studio (I'm using the 2017 community)